 The temperatures are soaring in Dallas, Texas.
 With the hotter temperatures, humidity becomes a factor when cleaning and storing clothes.
-On those wet days, it can take even longer for your clothes to dry from the washer or when returning from the beach.
+On those wet days, it can take even longer for your clothes to complete the drying cycle or dry when returning from the lake.

 If the clothes are just packed away into the closet, they can develop a mildewy odor that can make the rest of your clothing smell unpleasant.
 When you are dealing with hot and humid climates, you’ll want to read through our guide for some clothing storage tips to deal with mold and mildew to prevent clothing damage.
 Reach out to More Space Place Dallas for your custom storage solution needs.

 Never place wet clothing in closets or storage containers.
 The sealed environment lacks the proper air ventilation to fully dry the clothes and will develop odors.
 In addition, the other dry clothing can begin to wick away the moisture from the wet clothing.
 Always clean and fully dry your clothing before placing it away into storage.

 Packing clothing too closely in closets prevents air from circulating around your items.
 The clothes trap heat and humidity against each other and create an unfavorable environment.
 Try to space out clothing on rods and hooks.

 If the clothing is packed so tight that you struggle to pull out anything as you must physically push the clothes around, you may have to either declutter to increase space or think about expanding your closet.
 Contact our closet experts at More Space Place Dallas for design ideas to increase airflow and circulation in your closet spaces.

 You may simply have a closet space located near a humid room, such as the laundry room or bathroom, as it pulls in that heat and humidity.
 Venting out the hot temperatures and providing additional airflow into the space may help to prevent mold and mildew from forming along your clothing.